 Pour 2 glasses of water to the base of your IP.
 Place the trivet and then the ramekins.

 Close the lid.
 Vent to sealing position.
 Pressure cook or Manual mode for 8 mins.
 Allow natural pressure releasing.

 Once the vent drops down.
 Take the jars or ramekins out.
-Using a spoon just mix the lemon curd until smooth and lump free.
+Add lemon zest on top and using a spoon just mix the lemon curd until smooth and lump free.

 Chill the lemon curd in the refrigerator to thicken further.

 In a saucepan combine together the lemon juice and zest, butter, sugar and turmeric powder.
 Bring it to a boil on medium low flame

 Meanwhile, prepare the slurry - Mix together cornflour and water to make a slurry.

 Once the lemon juice comes to a boil, add this cornflour slurry and mix everything until it thickens.

 Transfer it a bowl.
 Add in the condensed milk and whisk until smooth.